Richard Murphey, 11/12/2018

 If you do this, you should have a good reason for it, and this should not be a big part of the value.
 The value of a drug increases exponentially as it advances in development.
-At the earliest stages, a drug candidate has a 1/10,000 chance or less of getting approved, thus very little value.
+At the earliest stages, an R&D project has a 1/10,000 chance or less of getting approved, thus very little value.
 Most of the value of a platform is determined by one or two products, and the value of the rest of the platform is typically almost meaningless.